kyra-chang/artsapp/README.md

 * `urls.py` file contains a list of patterns used by urlresolver.

+The folder **static** stores all the static files like css, js, fonts, images, sass.

 The folder **.ebextensions** is for using **EB CLI** to communicate local file with the AWS system.